 (Add) 801.1.1 Additional requirements.
-In addition to the requirements of this chapter, the provisions of Chapter 8 of the 2021 International Building Code portion of the 2022 Connecticut State Building Code shall also be considered requirements of this Code and known as the 2021 International Building Code, Chapter 8 portion of the 2022 Connecticut State Fire Safety Code.
+In addition to the requirements of this chapter, the requirements of Chapter 8 of the 2021 International Building Code portion of the 2022 Connecticut State Building Code shall also be considered requirements of this code and known as the 2021 International Building Code, Chapter 8 portion of the 2022 Connecticut State Fire Safety Code.

-(Amd) SECTION 803 Wall and Ceiling Finishes
+(Amd) SECTION 803 WALL AND CEILING FINISHES